 Many companies provide support over the telephone, with more and more also using video call.
 The employer wants to know if you have experience with providing remote support before so that you can comfortably fill that role and have minimal issues adjusting to the work.

-“Yes, at my previous job it was mostly remote.
-We’d provide help to people over the phone and deal with all their issues by just talking to them.
+"Yes, I do have previous experience at old position doing work remotely.
+We did both over the phone and chat support.
 So we would have to be quite descriptive and take it slow, and be patient since sometimes it takes them a while to find what they’re looking for.
 I’m quite comfortable doing that.”

 While working in customer service, you’re bound to come across people who may not be very pleasant.
 You need to know how to deal with them so that they can appreciate what you’re doing and also come back for service in the future.